true-value-access/django-interview-assignment/setup_intructions.md

+## Steps to deploy django app to heroku
 step 1: create a heroku account step 2: download heroku CLI step 3: open your cmd or powershell and type command